mark-styx/pyDatorama/readme.md

 ### *Updates*

-There are two functions available to update the metadata for the datastreams.
+There are three functions available to update the metadata for the datastreams.
 One is a generic 'update_stream' function belonging to the 'Stream' class, and the other is the 'bulk_rename_streams' function of the 'datorama' class.
 The bulk rename function leverages the update function of each stream.
+The final and most useful is the *stream.patch* function.
+This function allows you to update a single or multiple parameters of the stream configuration by passing a dictionary.

 #### *datorama.bulk_rename_streams(**streams,names,export=True,update_file='update_log.csv'**)*